chimera-linux/chimera-linux.github.io/_docs/installation/boot.md

 ### Picking the boot option

-Console images come with two boot options, regular boot and RAM boot.
+Images come with two boot options, regular boot and RAM boot.
 The latter results in the whole system being copied to system RAM, while the former will create a writable overlay over a read-only mount.